sblaizerwize/smarquez.source/content/posts/use-chatgpt-with-python.md

 +++
-title = "Your Simple Guide to Installing and Using ChatGPT Locally with Python" description = "" tags = [
+title = "Your Simple Guide to use ChatGPT via the OpenAI API" description = "" tags = [
     "artificial intelligence",